enonic/old-xp-doc/doc/operations/linux-detail-service-install.rst

    2. **Download the xp-distribution and install at your preferred location.**

-   We recommend to install under ``/opt/enonic``, which will be the default location in our scripts.
+   We recommend installing under ``/opt/enonic``, which will be the default location in our scripts.
 Make sure that the required Java version is installed, consult the :ref:`install_java`-section for guidance.

 ..
 TIP::